aparna2004/DocuMind/README.md

-# Local PDF Chat Application with Mistral 7B LLM, Langchain, Ollama, and Streamlit
+# DocuMind

-A PDF chatbot is a chatbot that can answer questions about a PDF file.
+DocuMind is a chatbot that can answer questions about a PDF file.
 It can do this by using a large language model (LLM) to understand the user's query and then searching the PDF file for the relevant information.
 The application uses the concept of Retrieval-Augmented Generation (RAG) to generate responses in the context of a particular document.
 RAG applications augment their generation capabilities by retrieving relevant information from an external knowledge base.
 This allows RAG applications to produce more informative and comprehensive responses to a wider range of prompts and questions.

 ## Setup and usage
 1. install Ollama and run mistral